cylc/cylc-admin/docs/proposal-new-output-syntax.md

 - if neither appear in the graph (i.e. only other outputs such as `foo:x` appear) we assume success is required

-Optional `:submit?` (and `:submit-fail`) does not imply that task execution outputs must be optional.
+Optional `:submit?` does not imply that task execution outputs must be optional.
 You might want to handle job submission failure but require tasks to (e.g.) succeed if they do submit successfully.

 Failure can be required, but we should document that expecting a task to fail every time and treating it as incomplete if it succeeds essentially reverses normal succeed/fail symantics.
-A task that always "fails" whilst still doing what the workflow needs should probably be wrapped to return success on exit.
+A task that always fails whilst still doing what the workflow needs should probably be wrapped to return success on exit.
 And note that we don't support retry-on-succeed.